Treating Chronic Pain with PEMF

 Synamptic gaps convert electrical messages into chemical transmitters, passing the pain message along.

 PEMF Effectively Blocks Pain

 It does not allow the neurotransmitter switch to be turned on and pass the pain message along

 Treat Pain by Blocking Messages Naturally

-Pain messages are passed through the nerve network by the axons in electrical form, but must go through the transfer stations (synaptic gaps) where the message is transferred from one nerve to another across this gap.
+Pain messages are passed through the nerve network by the axons in electrical form but must go through the transfer stations (synaptic gaps) where the message is transferred from one nerve to another across this gap.
 The pain message transfer happens when a change in voltage takes place.
-When the voltage rises significantly, a release of chemical transmitters takes place, transferring the pain signal, in chemical form to the next nerve messenger, where it is converted back into an electrical message and sent on.
+When the voltage rises significantly, chemical transmitters release, transferring the pain signal in chemical form to the next nerve messenger, where it is converted back into an electrical message and sent on.

-While sometimes it is effective to treat pain at the source of the injury, whether it is a tissue damage from a wound, infection, a bruise, or a fracture, it is possible to treat pain by treating the message pathway, because pain messages travel along the axons to the central nervous system.
-It is also possible to treat brain itself which interprets the messages as pain
+While sometimes it is practical to treat pain at the source of the injury, whether it is tissue damage from a wound, infection, a bruise, or a fracture, it is possible to treat pain by treating the message pathway because pain messages travel along the axons to the central nervous system.
+It is also possible to treat the brain itself, which interprets the messages as pain

 Treat Pain with Natural Medicine